StuartJO/FasterMatchingIndex/README.md

 ![Line plots showing the speed of the old and new code implementation of the matching generative network model for a network of size 500 nodes with 1 to 124750 edges (the maximum density).
 The first plot shows the speed of each iteration, the second the cumulative time, the third is the speed up factor for the new code](./images/MatchingDemo5.svg)

-The relative speed as compared to the old code seems to vary approximately with the desired density rather than the raw number of edges requested.
-I am not completely sure as to why the improvement lessens over time (might be something with having to index more and nodes on later iterations?).
+The relative speed as compared to the old code seems to vary approximately with the desired density (it gets slower as a more dense network is requested) more so than the raw number of edges requested (but that still seems to have an effect).
+I am not completely sure as to why the improvement lessens over time but think might be something with having to index more and nodes on later iterations.
 If anyone has any ideas would be interested to know!
 But putting this curious coding quirk case study aside, the new version is faster, particularly for the network scale generative network models tend to be used at.

 For the additive model, the speed up is not quite as drastic.
 This is because each step involves an additional normalisation which slows things down.